sagemath/sagewiki_to_gh-2022-10-10/cyclo/charpoly.md

 So I don't see why Sage shouldn't be able to do this charpoly in about 10 seconds.

-Here is a little demo proof-of-concept illustrating computing the 67 charpoly more quickly by doing it over ZZ and using p-adic reconstruction:
+Here is a little demo proof-of-concept illustrating computing the 67 charpoly more quickly by doing it over ZZ and using p-adic reconstruction.
+I do ''not'' think this is the way to go -- I think straight multimodular is -- but this already illustrates that both PARI and Magma are pretty stupid right now.

 {{{
 def padic_cyclotomic_reconstruction(K, w, p, prec, phi):